Kostr/UEFI-Lessons/Lesson_15/README.md

 			starting offset of OptionalData from total size in bytes of the EFI_LOAD_OPTION.
 ```
+In edk2 it is defined in a file https://github.com/tianocore/edk2/blob/master/MdePkg/Include/Uefi/UefiSpec.h

 Pay attention to the fact that some fields in this structure are commented:
 ```